openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

 Supporting functions for digital wallets are mechanisms specific to a digital wallet that enable, or support, external party processes and the functions, features and capabilities required to support specific use-cases, applicable standards requirements, trust frameworks and regulatory requirements.

-1. Wallet and Device Locking and Unlocking Mechanisms: A safe digital wallet will provide a secure and user-friendly means through which an authorized holder may unlock and lock it to minimize fraudulent use.
+1. **Wallet and Device Locking and Unlocking Mechanisms**: A safe digital wallet will provide a secure and user-friendly means through which an authorized holder may unlock and lock it to minimize fraudulent use.
 While these lock/unlock mechanisms, typically driven by the wallet provider, are detailed here separately and apart from holder authentication, although they may utilize similar